Creation by Bryce Dessner - with Isabelle Huppert and Alice Sara Ott

 Bryce Dessner

 Bryce Dessner is a vital and rare force in new music.
-He has won Grammy Awards as a classical composer and with the band The National, of which he is guitarist, arranger, and co-principal song-writer.
-He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to the Los Angeles Philharmonic, and is a high-profile presence in film score composition, with upcoming films including Sing Sing starring Colman Domingo, and John Crowley’s We Live in Time starring Andrew Garfield.
-Over the years he has garnered great acclaim for his work on films such as Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and for his music to Netflix’s Fernando Meirelles’s The Two Popes.
+He has won Grammy Awards as a classical composer, with his band The National, and for his work in film music.
+He is regularly commissioned to write for the world’s leading ensembles, from Orchestre de Paris to London Philharmonic Orchestra and Los Angeles Philharmonic, and is in demand as composer in residence.
+Dessner is also a high-profile presence in film score composition, with credits including Greg Kwedar’s Sing Sing, Alejandro González Iñárritu’s The Revenant with the late Ryuichi Sakamoto and Fernando Meirelles’s The Two Popes.

 Alice Sara Ott